UU-tracktech/tracktech/ProcessorOrchestrator/README.md

   - "boxId": The identifier of the bounding box computed for the object to be tracked.
   - "image": A serialised image that the processor can use for re-identification.

-  Of these properties, at least either "image" parameter or "frameId" and "boxId" parameters,  are required to be sent.
+  Of these properties, at least either "image" parameter or "frameId" and "boxId" parameters are required to be sent.
-- "stop" | This command is used to stop the tracking of an object, it needs the following additional property:
+- "stop" | This command is used to stop the tracking of an object; it needs the following additional property:
   - "objectId" | The identifier of the object which should no longer be tracked.
 - "setUsesImages" | This command is used to specify whether or not this client uses images and should therefore receive cutouts when they are sent alongside a "start" command.
 It needs the following property: